-AES is an encryption solution developed to achieve several

-rapidly-evolving security concerns that have arisen within the computer and embedded semiconductor industries.
-Selected devices of the SmartFusion2 system-on-chip (SoC)

-field programmable gate array (FPGA) and IGLOO2 FPGA families allow the user to access the built-in AES engines and use AES encryption and decryption operation.
+AES is an encryption solution developed to achieve several rapidly-evolving security concerns that have arisen within the computer and embedded semiconductor industries.
+Selected devices of the SmartFusion2 SoC FPGA and IGLOO2 FPGA families allow the user to access the built-in AES engines and use AES encryption and decryption operation.
 These devices are marked as S (Data and Design Security) in the device part number.
-The AES engine in the SmartFusion2/IGLOO2 device is part of the Cryptographic Services block and resides in the system controller.
-The AES engine in the SmartFusion2/IGLOO2 device can accept 128-bit plain text input word and generates the corresponding 128-bit ciphertext output word using a supplied 128-/256-bit AES key.
+The AES engine in the SmartFusion2 and IGLOO2 devices is part of the Cryptographic Services block and resides in the system controller.
+The AES engine in the SmartFusion2 and IGLOO2 devices can accept 128-bit plain text input word and generates the corresponding 128-bit ciphertext output word using a supplied

+128-/256-bit AES key.
 It also provides a reverse function by generating plaintext from the supplied ciphertext using the same AES key as used for encryption.
 The AES engine is accessible through the system services.
-The system services are system controller actions initiated by asynchronous events from the ARM[®] Cortex[®]-M3 processor in the SmartFusion2 device or a fabric master in the SmartFusion2/IGLOO2 devices.
+The system services are system controller actions initiated by asynchronous events from the ARM® Cortex®-M3 processor in the SmartFusion2 device or a fabric master in the SmartFusion2 and IGLOO2 devices.
 The AES cryptographic services can be used for data security applications and can be disabled through factory or user security settings.